 OKRs in action

 What does that look like in practical terms?
-Well one of the most extensive surveys into OKRs, and their impact on organizational outcomes, was conducted by Chris Mason for the US retail conglomerate Sears.
+One of the most extensive surveys into OKRs, and their impact on organizational outcomes, was conducted by Chris Mason for the US retail conglomerate Sears.
 The result:

 Work in a post-pandemic world